ShivamSarodia/ShivC/README.md

 ### Features

 See the `tests` folder for examples that compile.
+The `function_test.c` test is representative of the range of ShivC.

 - Math
   - Operations: `+`, `-`, `*`, `/`, `%`, `++`, `--`, `&&`, `||`, `!`